MazenBakry/spotify-clone/README.md

 # Spotify Clone

-A minimal full‑stack Spotify‑like app with a modern UI and a simple API.
+A  full‑stack Spotify‑like app with a modern UI and a simple API.

 ## Features
 - Core playback: play/pause, next/previous, seek, volume control